Advice for beginning substitute teachers:

 I’ve commented on student postings that they would likely regret later, and have seen them deleted.
 Being allowed into students’ conversation as an adult is a sign of trust and I consider it a privilege: they can delete me anytime.
 Social media includes too many different opportunities to keep up with and they're changing all the time.
-Instagram, Vine, Snapchat—better to utilize them than to increase ageist segregation.
+Instagram, Tic Tok, Snapchat—better to utilize them than to increase ageist segregation.
 Like unrealistic age restrictions on drinking, requiring our separation on social media unhealthfully segregates society.

 We still call them phones, but that’s only one function of these powerful pocket computers.
 Using them in class is typically forbidden by the school if not the district.
 Eventually this will go the way of gum chewing and hair length as battles no longer worth fighting.
 Unlike those activities, personal electronic devices have the potential for enhancing education.
 Rather than simply outlawing their visible presence in classrooms, their use could be integrated into a well-rounded curriculum.
 We didn’t outlaw paper to prevent passing notes, and we shouldn’t try to outlaw phones to prevent texting.

 However, as subs we are to maintain continuity by respecting established guidelines.
 When a plan includes “No cell phone use,” usually underlined, it’s likely a concern the teacher is actively addressing.
 We’re liable to be playing whack-a-mole.